bodhi-project/spirit-and-nature/content/on-world-game.md

 Once I acquired the two new boxes the children asked for both, especially when more than one child came at the same time.
 Together they used both boxes to elaborate the scene, or they made their scenes individually.

-### SAND
+### Sand

 Up to this time I have been using refined sand from local places.
 I have heard about chinchilla sand which might be a very soft kind of sand, and about moon sand which would enable children to make sculptures easily.
 Someone told me about coral sand from Lakshwadeep and black sand from Hawaii, but I’ve never tried.
 The sand particles, created by the disintegration of the earth’s rocks, are ideal for pouring and shaping an image of the symbolic world.

-### FIGURINES, OBJECTS
+### Figurines and Objects

 Objects and figurines are attractively and playfully displayed on shelves and in baskets.
 These figures, from various cultures and from nature, symbolise events and situations in our inner and outer lives.
 We basically need a collection of objects representing everything belonging to our world, such as:

-Realistic objects: figurines, miniature animals, trees, instruments, houses, vehicles Cultural objects: reproductions of statues and other objects coming from known civilisations of the past and the present Supernatural, imaginary beings: fairies, dragons, unicorns, gnomes Artificial objects: rods, spheres, plates, geometric shapes
+1. Realistic objects: figurines, miniature animals, trees, instruments, houses, vehicles
+2. Cultural objects: reproductions of statues and other objects coming from known civilisations of the past and the present
+3. Supernatural, imaginary beings: fairies, dragons, unicorns, gnomes
+4. Artificial objects: rods, spheres, plates, geometric shapes
-Symbols: aum, star, coins, totems
+5. Symbols: aum, star, coins, totems
-Natural materials: rocks, stones, seeds, pieces of wood, shells, feathers, crystals, pieces of cloth and paper All vocations, professions, crafts, endeavours and industries and their tools can be represented.
+6. Natural materials: rocks, stones, seeds, pieces of wood, shells, feathers, crystals, pieces of cloth and paper
+7. All vocations, professions, crafts, endeavours and industries and their tools can be represented.
 Bizarre things should be included which can be used in different ways, for instance springs or a broken hair-clip.
 Children also especially cherish boxes of all types and sizes.

 Children sometimes give clues for what to add, as in the following example: